|

 Xuan (Lily) Yang

-Hi, I am Xuan (Lily) Yang (杨萱).
-I'm a computer science PhD student at Duke
+I am Xuan (Lily) Yang (杨萱), a PhD student in Computer Science at Duke

 Jian Pei.
-Before that, I received my bachelor's and master's degree from Zhejiang
+I received my bachelor's and master's degrees from Zhejiang

-University (ZJU).
-I also visited Standford and NUS as a research intern.
+systems, and visited Stanford and NUS as a research intern.

 Email /